Nitrosamine impurities in medicines - Information for sponsors and manufacturers

 From time to time the TGA may, including as part of new registration or variation applications, ask sponsors to provide information such as a risk assessment and/or testing results to demonstrate that the sponsor's medicines meet the expected standards for safety and quality.

-Established AI limits that the TGA considers acceptable for the default class and some nitrosamine impurities are below.
+Established AI limits form some nitrosamine impurities that the TGA considers acceptable are in Appendix 1.
 These apply for all routes of administration.

 The AI in ng/day is used in combination with the Maximum Daily Dose (MDD) to calculate the limit in ppm.
 For an individual medicine, the limits in ppm should be calculated based on the MDD as included in the Product Information (PI).
 In the absence of a PI, a clinical justification for the maximum dose used should be provided.